nielsdekoeijer/page/content/projects/countries/countries.md

 # Countries I've Visited
-I have had the priveledge of visiting the following countries during my life:
+I have had the privilege of visiting the following countries during my life:

 ## 🌍 Africa (54 countries)
 - [ ] Algeria